Table of Contents

 Read More: UP Board 10th Supplementary Results

-Students shall check on the grades of each subject according to the marks scored.
+Students shall check the grades of each subject according to the marks scored.
 To calculate the overall grade, sum up the grade points and divide them by the total number of subjects.

 This is the Cumulative Grading Point Average.
-Now to get the percentage, multiply the CGPA by 9.5 for an approximation percentage.
+Now, to get the percentage, multiply the CGPA by 9.5 for an approximation percentage.
 After calculation, add all the grade points and divide the grade points with the total number of subjects and the final value obtained by calculation will be the UP board GPA.

 A minimum D grade is required for the candidate to pass the UP board exam.
 Below is a table on how to calculate the GPA.

-Subject | Grades | Grade Points |
+| Subject | Grades | Grade Points |

-English | B1 | 8 |
+| English | B1 | 8 |

-Hindi | B2 | 7 |
+| Hindi | B2 | 7 |

-Math | C1 | 6 |
+| Math | C1 | 6 |

-Science | B2 | 7 |
+| Science | B2 | 7 |

-Social Science | B2 | 7 |
+| Social Science | B2 | 7 |

 Check the calculation below.

-In instances, where the candidate is unable to pass two examinations he/she has to appear for the compartment examinations.
+In instances where the candidate is unable to pass two examinations, he/she has to appear for the compartment examinations.
 Students can improve their scores in case they've obtained less than the required marks through supplementary examinations.
 The grading scale varies from A1 to E based on the marks obtained by the students.

 The result is announced by UPMSP in online mode.
-The candidates may check their results with the help of their roll number and the year in which they have appeared for the examination.
+The candidates may check their results with the help of their roll number and the year in which they appeared for the examination.
+Check the details carefully in case of any discrepancy, the candidate must contact their respective school/board authority.

 Details mentioned in the result are as follows: